 4. Mature make-believe play provides the most beneficial context for children’s development

 “Imaginative scenarios, in which children take on roles, props, themes, and collaborate with other children, is one of the most crucial avenues for development.”
 Many different games provide such scenarios, offering an opportunity for development.
 Of course it is also very important that kids also have time to play in traditional social groups.
 In an article written by the National Association for the Education of Young Children, the argument is made that “play is an ever-evolving skill that children must be guided through.
 The classroom must allow room for play-based scenarios, as they are one of the building blocks of learning.
 It is within this context that children build the preliminary skills for advanced academic understanding.”

 5. Play-based learning increases children’s attention span

-“In this study done by the Australian Journal of Educational and Developmental Psychology, researchers took a closer look at how teacher’s beliefs regarding early education influence the classroom environment.
+“In this study done by the Australian Journal of Educational and Developmental Psychology (looks like the study is offline now – this is the same resource that was referenced in no. 2 above – KW 5/11/15), researchers took a closer look at how teacher’s beliefs regarding early education influence the classroom environment.
 A group of teachers partook in the study and here were some of the findings.